phoros/phoros-vm/README.md

 ## Usage ##

-Open a terminal session to the virtual machine:
+Open a terminal session to the virtual machine, and

     vagrant ssh

-Then ...
+from prompt there:

+    sh /vagrant/phoros.sh

+8080 on VM forwarded to 8888 on host

+Point you browser at: `http://localhost:8888/phoros` (or so)